 The pilot’s watch story probably originates with Zenith, and their watch made for Louis Bleriot.
 On 25 July 1909, Bleriot made his epic crossing of the English Channel from Calais to Dover, wearing a watch made by Zenith:

 The perfect testimonial

 The question is, why are brands continuing to make versions of this historical pattern?
 Probably because there are lots of people who find the pilot’s aesthetic attractive.
 And also because early aviation has a romantic pioneering character and a set of moral values that makes it perfect as a testimonial.
 Aviation enthusiasts still speak of the Spitfire, for example, using the language of love, and being able to tap into this source of values is a powerful marketing tool.
-I think that what we are seeing now, with new watches reflecting the early pilot’s watch pattern, is just an anticipation of a whole wave of contemporary pieces that will arrive next year.
-Though as yet unannounced, 2016 will probably be the pilot’s watch year for IWC, and other brands will want to accompany them with their own models.
 (In the photo below, Spitfires in formation, photo courtesy of IWC).